idpromnut/usb-keyboard/README.md

-# ibm-model-t-usb
+# ibm-model-m-usb
-This is a firmware to convert the IBM Model T into a USB keyboard.
+This is a firmware to convert the IBM Model M into a USB keyboard.